Maximum Cut Parameterized by Crossing Number: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

 Given a graph together with a feasible crossing configuration with $k$ crossings, we previously only knew that \MC is polynomial time solvable if $k$ is constant \emph{and} the graph is 1-planar, i.e., each edge is involved in at most one crossing.
-The runtime dependency on $k$ has been to the order of $3^k$~\cite{DKMS18}.
+The runtime dependency on $k$ has been to the order of $3^k$~\cite{DKM18}.

 Herein, we improved on this in several ways: Firstly, we decreased the dependency on $k$ to the order of $2^k$.
-Secondly, we extended the applicability to \emph{any} graph with (at most) $k$ crossings.
-That is, our parameter becomes the true crossing number of the graph, without any 1-planarity restriction.
-This shows that \MC is in FPT w.r.t.\ the graph's crossing number.
+Secondly, we extended the applicability to \emph{any} graph with (at most) $k$ crossings: our parameter becomes the true crossing number of the graph, without any 1-planarity restriction.
+This shows that \MC is in FPT with respect to\ the graph's crossing number.
 Moreover, we achieve these improvements by introducing simpler ideas than those proposed for the former result, yielding an overall surprisingly simple algorithm.
+Compared to the result of Kobayashi et al.\cite{KKMT19I}, we are able to stay within the realm of \MC.
+Finally, our result naturally carries over to the minor crossing number.

 The \emph{skewness} of a graph is the minimum number of edges to remove such that the graph becomes planar.
 The \emph{genus} of a graph is the minimum oriented genus of a surface onto which the graph can be embedded without crossings.
 In FPT research, there are many algorithmic approaches that consider graphs with bounded genus $g$, see, e.g.~\cite{BodlaenderFLPST16,ChenKPSX07,EllisFF04,FominLRS11}.
 However, the obtained FPT algorithms are typically parameterized by the objective value $z$, or by the combined parameter $(z,g)$.
 There are much fewer results that obtain FPT algorithms parameterized purely with~$g$.
 Notable examples are the graph genus problem itself~\cite{MoharGenus} (where $z$ and $g$ coincide by definition), and the graph isomorphism problem~\cite{IsoGenusKawa} (which generalizes the linear-time algorithm for the problem on planar graphs).
-There are even fewer parameterized results w.r.t.\ skewness; the probably best known example is that maximum flow can be solved in the running time of planar graphs, if the graph's skewness is fixed~\cite{HochsteinWeihe07}.
+There are even fewer parameterized results with respect to\ skewness; the probably best known example is that maximum flow can be solved in the running time of planar graphs, if the graph's skewness is fixed~\cite{HochsteinWeihe07}.
 Our above algorithm seems to be the first time that the crossing number has been proposed as an efficient non-trivial FPT parameter for any widely known problem.